 Course grades will be based on two equally weighted exams.
 These will be comprehensive, covering all material presented in the class to that time, and will be based on essay questions, as this is the only way I have of really determining your basic understanding of the topics covered.
-Because of this being a distance course this semester, the exams will consist of short-essay-length responses to a series of questions in which you apply your readings and additional insights.
+They will consist of short-essay-length responses to a series of questions in which you apply your readings and additional insights.
 These essays will be open book / computer and you will have two weeks to respond.
 The issue will be sifting through the available information to make and defend your personal answer.
 Your score will be based on not only the accurateness of the science you present, but also how well you integrate these ideas and defend your position.
 Yes, I will know if you are plagiarizing.
 So don't.
 You won't like the consequences.